On the Utility of 3D Hand Poses for Action Recognition: HandFormer

 \subsection{Learning Objectives}

-HandFormer is trained end-to-end for action recognition, supervised via a cross-entropy loss: $\mathcal{L}_{cls} = - a_i\log \hat{a}_i$, where $a_i$ represents the ground truth action label for the $i^{th}$ sample, and $\hat{a}_i$ denotes the predicted action category by HandFormer.
-The pose and RGB modalities, serving as inputs, provide complementary information regarding a scene, capturing motion and interacting objects, respectively.
-To effectively utilize this information, we employ explicit verb and object supervision ($\mathcal{L}_{verb}$, $\mathcal{L}_{obj}$) through two additional learnable class tokens.
-Given that pose strongly correlates with verb class, the verb class token selectively attends to pose encodings.
-Similarly, as objects are reliably identifiable from RGB frames alone, the object class token exclusively attends to frame features.
+HandFormer is trained end-to-end for action recognition, supervised by a cross-entropy loss: $\mathcal{L}_{cls} = - a_i\log \hat{a}_i$, where $a_i$ represents the ground truth action label for the $i^{th}$ sample, and $\hat{a}_i$ denotes the predicted action category.
+The input pose and RGB modalities provide complementary information regarding a scene, capturing motion and interacting objects, respectively.
+To effectively utilize this, we employ explicit verb and object supervision~($\mathcal{L}_{verb}$, $\mathcal{L}_{obj}$) via two additional learnable class tokens.
+Given that pose strongly correlates with verbs, whereas objects are identifiable from RGB frames alone, we let the verb class token attend exclusively to pose encodings and the object class token to frame features.

 \textbf{Feature Anticipation Loss.} Hand pose sequence captures the primary sources of state changes during hand-object interactions.
 We posit that the visual state from an initial RGB frame, in combination with the subsequent hand pose sequence, is indicative of the visual state that results from the completion of the sequence.
 Therefore, given an RGB feature and the corresponding pose features from a micro-action, we force our model to anticipate the RGB feature for the next micro-action by minimizing an $L_1$ feature loss.
 This loss, inspired by existing efforts~\cite{vondrick2016anticipating, girdhar2021anticipative}, quantifies the difference between the \emph{anticipated} image feature and the true feature extracted from a frozen image encoder.
 Formally,